Boston Events Calendar

 Boston GreenFest (FREE Outdoor Festival)

-A huge festival that takes place at City Hall Plaza, emphasizing earth-friendly products and how to reduce one's impact on the environment.
+along the Greenway and Long Wharf, emphasizing earth-friendly products and how to reduce one's impact on the environment.
 There are live performances on multiple stages, over 200 exhibitors, a family entertainment area, EcoFashion Tent, GreenFilmFest, and forums and lectures.
 A Green Fireworks Display and Laser Light Show have taken place in previous years.

 Saint Anthony's Feast (FREE Outdoor Festival)